section-engineering-education/engineering-education/content/articles/build-a-weather-forecast-app-with-next-js/index.md

 You can find the full code [here](https://github.com/oyedeletemitope/next-weather-app).

-All you have to do is create your own `.env` as we discussed earlier.
+All you have to do is create your `.env` as we discussed earlier.

 Happy coding!